facebook/react-native/docs/appstate.md

 previous: appregistry
 ---

 `AppState` can tell you if the app is in the foreground or background, and notify you when the state changes.

-AppState is frequently used to determine the intent and proper behavior when handling push notifications.
+App state is frequently used to determine the intent and proper behavior when handling push notifications.

 ### App States